AxeWP/wp-graphql-gravity-forms/docs/submitting-forms.md

       url     # The redirect URL - if the confirmation type is a "REDIRECT".
     }
     errors {
-      id # The field that failed validation. message
+      id # The field ID that failed validation. message
+      connectedFormField { # The full FormField object if you need more info. database
+        type
+      }
     }
     entry {
       # See docs on querying Entries.